 Meeting minutes from semi-annual EEOP presentations by the EEO Officer and HR Business Partner for the executive team leaders are stored electronically and are preserved according to the SOA's retention schedule.
-These presentations include the progress, results, statistics, policies, and goals of DOT&PF's EEOP.
+These presentations include review of the annual update for DOT&PF's EEO Plan.